pydio/pydio-doc-admin-guide/4_setup_workspaces_and_users/5_users_managements_inheritance_groups_users_roles.md

 ### Using Roles in Pydio

+Role can be found in "Workspaces & Users" > "People"; you can see in the left of the panel 2 tabs ( Groups and Roles ).
+When you click on "Roles" 2 new buttons can be found at the bottom of the panel ( + Role and Edit ).

+[:image-popup:4_setup_workspaces_and_users/users_managements_group_user_create_role.png]

 A role contains the following informations:

-+ **Access Control List** (ACL): a list of rights giving or denying an access to each workspace defined in the application.
-Internally, the right string can be « r » (read), « w » (write ), a combination of these two, or « AJXP_VALUE_CLEAR » as deny (to force clearing a previously set value in another role).
++ **Workspaces Accesses** (Access Controls): a list of rights giving or denying an access to each workspace defined in the application.
+Internally, the right string can be « read », « write », a combination of these two, or « deny » (to force clearing a previously set value in another role).
-+ **Parameters Refinement** (Parameters): a tree of plugins parameters values that can be applied to all workspace or only to a given set of workspace.
++ **Per-workspaces parameters** (Customize Parameters): a tree of plugins parameters values that can be applied to a given set of workspace.
+If you want to edit them for all workspace you must go to **All workspaces parameters**.
-+ **Actions Disabled** (Actions): a tree of  disabled plugins actions, that can be as well disabled for all workspace or only a precise list.
++ **Application Parameters** (Customize Parameters): a tree of  disabled plugins actions, that can be as well disabled for all workspace or only a precise list.
 Parameters and Actions can in some case be applicable only for a given list of workspace.

 You can see the various categories to the corresponding tabs of the edition interface in the Settings workspace (see screenshot below).

-[:image-popup:4_setup_workspaces_and_users/users_managements_group_user_role.png]
+[:image-popup:4_setup_workspaces_and_users/users_managements_group_user_role_ws.png]
 Figure 1 Role Edition Interface (Whole workspace)

-[:image-popup:4_setup_workspaces_and_users/users_managements_group_user_role_folder.png]
+[:image-popup:4_setup_workspaces_and_users/users_managements_group_user_role_sub_ws.png]
 Figure 2 Role Edition Interface (Sub folders)

 The power of the « Role » object is that it is a shared concept that is « additive »: a sequence of n roles can be « added » to create a new role, each role n in turn overriding the various parameters of the role n-1.
 That way, one can define for example a given plugin parameter value for in role1, then refine this value in Role2, and if a user has these two roles in this order, the latest value will be taken into account.